ADACFD/CFD/README.md

 # CFD
-Unstructured Navier-Stokes solver
-Initiated to have a base solver to try the following
+Unstructured Navier-Stokes solver initiated to have a base solver to try the following
   1. Immersed boundary methods
   2. Overset mesh methods
   3. Moving grid with various methods like spring analogy, etc.